umenzi/techtrix_gazebo_assignment/README.md

 The structure and content of each folder is explained [here](https://classic.gazebosim.org/tutorials?tut=build_robot&cat=build_robot) and [here](https://classic.gazebosim.org/tutorials?tut=attach_meshes&cat=build_robot).

+## Running the simulation

+The simulation can be found in the `world` file.
+Hence, it can be run with the command: `gazebo simulation.world`

 ## URIs

 Note that we use `model://` in URIs, so you need to make sure the following: